coincharge-io/CoinchargeBTCPayShopware/README.md

 # What does the Bitcoin extension offer?

 - Quick and easy integration into your own store
-- Connection to a BTCPay server is completely automated
+- Connection to a BTCPay Server is completely automated
 - The euro payment amount is calculated automatically using real-time Bitcoin exchange rates
 - In the checkout, the payer can choose between Bitcoin and Lightning.